cnoret/sms-spam-detector/README.md

 - Enhance visualizations with detailed analytics.
 - Allow users to choose between multiple pre-trained models within the application.

-## Acknowledgements

-- Streamlit for building an interactive UI.
-- TensorFlow and Keras for the deep learning model.
-- Docker for containerizing the application.
-- Hugging Face Spaces for hosting the Docker deployment.

 ## Author